Atternatt/TestingWorkshop/README.md

 ## Kotest
 **Kotest**, formerly **Kotlin Test** is a well know testing framework fully implemented in Kotlin.
 It relies in Junit so it's totally compatible with the current tetsing stack we are used to work with in Android.

-We created a [document in confluence](https://picsart.atlassian.net/wiki/spaces/EN/pages/2963866769/Guidelines) in order to learn how to start using it with Guidelines.
+We created a [document](https://m2f.notion.site/Mobile-Testing-8261d69153eb4850b9f848911eb3633c) in order to learn how to start using it with Guidelines.

 > Please, before starting the wokrshop take your time to read the documentation.
 ## Arrow